wompking/simplyDatapacks/README.md

 Here's a template for custom crafting recipes:

-The second thing the datapack adds is a few scoreboards: namely, SimplyPosX, SimplyPosY, SimplyPosZ, and SimplyDimension.
-These, respectively, contain every entity's position *(rounded to whole numbers)* and dimension.
+The second thing the datapack adds is a few scoreboards:
+* SimplyPosX; an entity's X position, rounded
+* SimplyPosY; an entity's Y position, rounded
+* SimplyPosZ; an entity's Z position, rounded
+* SimplyDimension; an entity's dimension ID
+* SimplyClick; a scoreboard for carrot-on-a-stick clicks.
+Query entities that clicked this tick using the tag SimplyClicked.
+* SimplyRandom; random numbers, updated every tick.
+Query using `scoreboard players get <#> SimplyRandom`, where `#` is a number from 0 - 15.

 `ADD A PICTURE HERE LATER`
 ## Mechanical Compactinator